kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 type InferencePoolImportSpec struct{}

-// RoutingMode expresses how the importing IG should route requests to the exported pool. type RoutingMode string

-const (
-    // EndpointMode means the IG should route to remote model server endpoints directly (podCIDR/routed).
-    RoutingModeEndpoint RoutingMode = "EndpointMode"
-    // ParentMode means the IG should route via a remote "parent" (e.g., Gateway Service) that fronts the pool.
-    RoutingModeParent RoutingMode = "ParentMode"
-)

 type InferencePoolImportStatus struct {
     // Clusters is the set of exporting clusters that currently back this import.
     //